wooga/locker/README.md

 to account for the skew when extending the lease.
 With leases in the order of minutes, the skew should be very small.

-Extending the lease is used to replicate the lock to new nodes.
+When a lease is extended, it is gossiped to the other nodes in the cluster which will update their local copy if they don't already have the key.
+This is used to bring new nodes in sync.

 ### Adding new nodes